-Landscape photographers love to shoot with wide angle lenses… and why not?
+Landscape photographers love to shoot with their wide angle lens… and why not?
 The grand vistas that you see before you can be captured with a wide angle lens making the viewers feel that they are on the scene with you.
-However, wide angle lenses are not easy to use.
+However, wide angle photography is not easy.
 The wide field of view that makes the lenses so attractive can lead to mistakes which can completely ruin your photos.

 With your wide angle lens, the wide field of view that is useful in capturing the grand vistas can also create wide variations in your photo.
 Variation of light can easily exceed the dynamic range of the camera and create problems with over or under exposure or both as seen in the following image.